aldebaran/qibuild/doc/source/hacking/contrib/writing_new_tests.rst

 * The code essentially consists in calling commands with the correct arguments
 * Lots of code relies on the file system (to read the configuration file, to write generated CMake code and so on)
-* Some code is platform-dependant
+* Some code is platform-dependent

 Here are a few guide lines which should help you overcome these issues and writing new tests.